tensorflow/tfjs-website/source/tutorials/mnist.md

 Let’s break down each argument in the configuration object:

 * `inputShape`.
 The shape of the data that will flow into the first layer of the model.
 In this case, our MNIST examples are 28x28-pixel black-and-white images.
-The canonical image format is `[row, column, depth]`, so here we want to configure a shape of `[28, 28, 1]`—28 rows and columns for the number of pixels in each dimension, and a depth of 1 because our images have only 1 color channel:
+The canonical format for image data is `[row, column, depth]`, so here we want to configure a shape of `[28, 28, 1]`—28 rows and columns for the number of pixels in each dimension, and a depth of 1 because our images have only 1 color channel:

 ```js
 inputShape: [28, 28, 1]